Tanya Grace Velasquez, M.A.

 • SIAS Faculty Representative: UWT Undergraduate Education Academic Council

-• Committee Co-Chair: Student Success Task Force Work Group: First Generation Student, Staff and Faculty, Poster Campaign 2016-17
+• Committee Co-Chair: Student Success Task Force Work Group: First Generation Student, Staff and Faculty, First Generation Poster Campaign 2016-17

 • UWT, Faculty Advisor, Global Honors Student Senior Thesis, 2013